iotaledger/identity.rs/documentation/docs/faq.md

 Verifiable credentials, particularly those with personal identifiable information, are supposed to be stored securely off-Tangle on user devices or systems.
 As a user, you are in charge of storing your credentials securely and sharing them with other parties on a need-to-know basis.

 ### Do I need to hide my DID?
 Will people be able to identify me by my DID?
-A DID should not contain any information linking to you as a person, there is the chance of entities monitoring your movement using a DID though.
-To minimize this risk it is advisable to use different DIDs for different use case.
+A DID Document should not contain any information linking back to you as a person.
+However, there is the chance of entities correlating information about you from your DID if used across multiple issuers and verifiers.
+To minimize this risk, it is advisable to use different DIDs for different use-cases.